markhoney/mark.honeychurch.org/docs/blog/code/readable/index.md

 for (const number of numbers) console.log(number.value, number.name);
 ```

-In the above code, both `number.value` and `number.name` use the dot notation to access the `number` object's data.
+In the above code, both `number.value` and `number.name` use dot notation to access the `number` object's data.

-Unfortunately in Python (because this isn't an object) we have to use square brackets to access our data, e.g. `number['value]` and `number['name']` - but at least this is still easy to read, and it's still pretty obvious what the data we're referring to is.
+Unfortunately in Python (because this isn't an object) we have to use square brackets to access our data, e.g. `number['value']` and `number['name']` - but at least this is still easy to read, and it's still pretty obvious what the data we're referring to is.

 For this challenge, once I had applied my own advice and munged the data into a sensible structure, the code to dynamically create buttons was pretty easy to write: